GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 You can optionally set `enable-pkce = true` if you want to use PKCE as part of the authorization workflow during login.

+If login via password for git over HTTp or REST API should still be possible, the Resource Owner Password Flow can optionally be enabled.
+This OAuth flow lets the user send the password and Gerrit will use that password to authenticate the user against the OAuth server.
+Note, that this flow is not considered to be secure.
+To enable this flow set `enableResourceOwnerPasswordFlow = true`.